moderndatacompany/dataos.info/docs/learn/dp_consumer_learn_track/integrate_bi_tools/tab_cloud/index.md

     ![tableau_dashboard.png](/learn/dp_consumer_learn_track/integrate_bi_tools/tab_cloud/tableau_dashboard.png)

 <aside class="callout">
+🗣️

 The publisher can embed their credentials (DataOS username and API Token) or ask users to provide credentials whenever they want to access the published Workbook/Sheet/Dashboard.
 If the publisher has chosen to ‘Embed password for data source’, users can access the published workbook and dashboard without providing credentials.

-<b> Note </b> Once the credentials are embedded, they cannot be accessed.
+Once the credentials are embedded, they cannot be accessed.
 You need to overwrite and ‘publish-as’ the workbook to reconfigure the embedding password optionality.

 </aside>